 We look to busyness as the thing that will bring us back into the light, make us feel wanted and no longer confined to the nerd table in the high school cafeteria.
 But, of course, it is a lie.
 It does no such thing.
 Rather, it moves us further from ourselves until we are paralyzed, which is when the pharmaceutical industry steps in to tell us how to recharge our lithium batteries as if we were cell phones.
 Actually, we are turning into cell phones.
 I am waiting for the new Netflix series, iHuman.

-Sava, continuing to recount tales of busyness of his other customers, asks me how busy I have been.
-Not to be outdone, I say, “As a bee, Sava.
+Ciro, continuing to recount tales of busyness of his other customers, asks me how busy I have been.
+Not to be outdone, I say, “As a bee, Ciro.
 Busy as a bee.”
 It is true, which is why I have felt burnt-out lately.

 “Well, even bees have to rest,” he tells me, smiling.